 Likewise, Han’s body, the one he lived in while he was with us, the one that, like a seed, was laid to rest in the grave, is different from the body he will inhabit at the resurrection (Philippians 3:21; 1 Corinthians 15).
 Hans’ new body will be like the Lord’s glorified body.
 It will not be earthbound; will not be subject to sickness, weakness or sin.
 It will be perfect, powerful, incorruptible, indestructible.

+Our family has planted precious seed.
+We have sown in tears and have been promised we will reap in joy (Psalm 126:5).
 It would have been much less painful for us to see Hans bear fruit in some other way.
-To marry, raise children, minister, bless, laugh, bloom.
+To see him marry, raise children, minister, bless, laugh, bloom.
 But this is not what God chose to do.
-He has a different plan, a better plan.
-It still hurts terribly, but it makes all the difference knowing God is in complete control and that he will accomplish what he has planned.
-It is just astonishing that He would use us, that he would use our Hans in this way.
+He has a different plan, a better Plan.
+Losing Hans still hurts, but it makes all the difference knowing God was in complete control the night of the crash and that His plan is being accomplished.
+It is just astonishing He would move like this in our family, that he would use our Hans in this unexpected way.
 I never would have imagined it.
 We are so un-extraordinary.
-Really.

-Hans loved life, but he was also restless.
-He was at a point in his life where he was wondering what it is all about.
+Hans’ love for life was exuberant, but he was also restless.
+At the verge of stepping into the responsibilities of manhood, he was at a point in his life where he was asking: What it is all about?
+Why do so many people spend so much energy on things that are not important?
+What is important?
 What is the point?
-He was right to ask these questions, the hard questions.
-He was beginning to understand the vanity of so much that passes for living.
-He was beginning to see that the only hope for the world was for the King of Kings to come back.
+He was just beginning to understand the vanity of so much that passes for living.
+He was beginning to see, with the eyes of a grown man, that the only hope for the world was for the King of Kings to come back and that the programs and efforts of men could never fix the world’s problems.
 Hans did not believe he would make a good preacher, but he did say once that he didn’t see how a man could justify being anything else.

-A few days before the crash, Hans spoke about this restlessness he felt.
-I encouraged him to pray that the Lord would show him what he was called to do with his life.
-I know I prayed many times that the Lord would show Hans just the first step in the path He had ordained for him.
-A few days later, God’s plan became clear.
-Hans was called to die young.
+A few days before the crash, Hans spoke about these things.
+I could see he was unsure of where he fit in the larger scheme of things.
+I encouraged him to pray the Lord would show him what he was called to do with his life.
+I know I prayed many times that the Lord would show Hans just the first step on the path He had ordained for him.
+A few days later, God’s plan became clear: Hans was called to die young.

 I do not believe in accidents.
 God is on His throne every minute directing in the affairs of men.
 God was not surprised that terrible night.
 He has allowed this tremendous loss because it fits precisely with his plan for the universe.
 God is love and everything He does is in line with His character.
 He always does what is right.
 His children are precious to Him.
 He is not capricious, negligent or inattentive.

-After he left this earth, Hans received honor from men and women who observed his life and took the time to convey their sorrow, and also their admiration for the fine young man that Hans had become.
+After he left this earth, Hans received honor from men and women who observed his life and took the time to convey their sorrow and admiration for the fine young man Hans had become.
 Some wept with us and we are blessed and honored by their tears.
-This is one way I believe the Father has honored Hans.
-But more importantly, Hans is honored because his life and death have given occasion for the gospel to be presented in ways that would not have been possible if it had not been for that horrible car crash.
-It got the attention of more than a few people.
-We pray for them daily.
-We trust the Lord for the fruit. …unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.
+This is one way I believe the Father has honored Hans. (v.
+26)

-But couldn’t the Lord have accomplished this in some other way?
+But couldn’t the Lord have accomplished His purpose in some other way?
 Well, yes, I suppose so.
-But why should He?
+But, why should He?
 Why should dreadful losses like this happen only to other people, other Christians?
-Why should we just read poignant and uplifting stories about other people’s losses and how they were used for the glory of God?
+Why should we read poignant and uplifting stories about other people’s losses and how they were used for the glory of God?
 Why should we be encouraged at other people’s expense all the time?
 Why shouldn’t we suffer as others have, as God’s people always have?

 Hans has already, in the short time since his home-going, gotten the good news of Jesus Christ into the hands of many, many people.
 And even if they listen just out of respect for the bereaved parents-the seed is planted.
-We have done our job.
+We have done what we could.
 Hans has fulfilled his calling.

 Father, glorify thy name.